 Bradfield NI, Ellis KA, Savage G, Maruff P, Burnham S, Darby D, Lautenschlager NT, Martins RN, Masters CL, Rainey-Smith SR, Robertson J, Rowe C, Woodward M, Ames D (2018) Baseline amnestic severity predicts progression from mild cognitive impairment to Alzheimer’s disease dementia at 3 years.
-Alzheimer’s Disease and Associated Disorders (In press)
+Alzheimer Disease & Associated Disorders 32(3): 190–196. pdf

 Bradfield NI, McLean C, Drago J, Darby DG, Ames D (2017).
 Rapidly progressive Fronto-temporal dementia (FTD) associated with Frontotemporal lobar degeneration (FTLD) in the presence of Fused in Sarcoma (FUS) protein: a rare, apparently sporadic but aggressive form of FTD.
 International Psychogeriatrics 29(10) 1743-1746. pdf

 Iansek R, Danoudis M, Bradfield NI (2013).
 Gait and cognition in Parkinson’s disease: Implications for rehabilitation.
 Reviews in the Neurosciences 24(3): 293–300. pdf

 Bradfield NI, Reutens DC, Chen J, Wood AG (2012).
 Stereotaxic localisation of the dorsolateral prefrontal cortex for transcranial magnetic stimulation is superior to the standard reference position.
 Australian and New Zealand Journal of Psychiatry 46(3): 232-239.pdf